FLCV: Canada Looks to Upgrade Its Armor

 A 570 Amp alternator will add more internal electrical power, while interior and exterior LED lighting lessens power demands in that area.
 Vectronics commander’s display, digital intercom, secondary displays and a modern driver’s instrument panel round out the electronics upgrade package.

-In the meantime, the LAV LORIT (LAV Operational Requirements Integration Task) program has made immediate changes to vehicles serving in Afghanistan.
+In the meantime, the LAV LORIT (LAV Operational Requirements Integration Task) program made immediate changes to vehicles serving in Afghanistan.
 The LORIT program covers 141 vehicles.
 It standardizes common field modifications, like using Hesco Bastion insta-barrier frames as extra stowage bins that provide side-mounted blast protection.
 LORIT also adds Armatec energy-absorbing seats that reduce spinal injuries from transmitted blast shock, a protective machine gunner’s cupola with glass vision ports, additional composite armor mounted below the troop compartment, and weight-saving aluminum wheel rims.

 Force Mobility Enhancement: Heavy Engineering